seven-technologies-cloud/pythonrest/README.md

 }
 ```

-## API Usage
+## Swagger Overview
-When running the API, it will provide you with a localhost url, that's how you access the API routes, which are:
+When running the API, it will provide you with a localhost url, then you have the following swagger pages accessible:
 #### /swagger
 That's the base route for viewing swagger, it contains the documentation of the SQL routes present on the application

 #### /swagger/tablename
 For each table on your database, PythonREST creates an openapi page documentation for it, in which you can make your database queries targetting each table.
-To access them, simply append to the swagger endpoint url your table name in flatcase(all words together in lower case with no separators)
+To access them, simply append to the swagger endpoint url your table name in flatcase(all words together in lower case with no separators).

 ### Postman/cURL
 If you're familiar with Postman or using cURL requests directly, you can make requests to the routes shown in the open api specification, using the examples of usage present on it to build your request.